abstract background image

 Understanding Compound Interest

 Compound interest is the principle of earning interest not only on your initial investment, but also on the interest that accumulates over time.
-It's one of the most powerful forces in long-term wealth building.
+It's one of the most powerful forces in long-term investment strategies and wealth building.

 How Does Compound Interest Work?

 When you invest money, you typically earn interest (or returns) over time.
-With compounding, those returns are reinvested - meaning you start earning “interest on your interest.”
-Over time, this leads to exponential growth.
+With compounding, those returns are reinvested — meaning you start earning "interest on your interest."
+Over time, this leads to exponential growth, especially when tracked in an investment portfolio app.

 Example: The Power of Time